Set Current Location

 The creators of Glenstone held three elements above all else when forming this unique gallery: art, architecture, and landscape.
 The gallery is situated on 200 acres of old foxhunting grounds, and nature plays heavily on the gallery's building and gardens.
 The gallery houses several contemporary art collections, the main collection of which focuses on post World War II work.
 To visit the fascinating Glenstone, you will need to reserve a time to visit the gallery, which you can do online, or by calling the gallery.
 The establishment provides free tours through the gallery, as well as through the outdoor sculpture gardens.

 Set among the fashionable Foxhall Road estates in upper northwest Washington, the former residence of Carmen and David Kreeger holds a marvelous collection of 19th and 20th-century art.
 Artists such as Picasso, Van Gogh, Kandinsky and Rodin are represented, among many other artists.
 A fine collection of African art is also housed here.
-The museum grounds also feature a sculpture garden.
-The Kreeger Museum requires some advance planning to visit since reservations are required to join the docent-led tours, but the effort is well worth it.
+The Kreeger Museum's grounds also feature a sculpture garden.
+However, the museum requires some advance planning to visit since reservations are required to join the docent-led tours, but the effort is well worth it.